Haruki Kadokawa: Career with Kadokawa Shoten

 Upon Genyoshi's death in 1975, Haruki took over as the company's president.
 He quickly turned the publisher's direction, changing the company that had previously been known for its serious literary and educational works into creators of popular fiction.

 Kadokawa soon also branched out into the film business.
 His goal was to try to reap synergy benefits by creating film adaptations of the publishing house's most popular books and marketing them simultaneously.
 The company's first film was the 1976 release The Inugamis, directed by Kon Ichikawa and adopted from a Kadokawa Shoten published novel written by Seishi Yokomizo.
 Due to an aggressive marketing campaign, the film ended as the second-largest earner of the year in Japan.

 Between 1976 and 1993, Kadokawa produced close to 60 films.
 His company's pictures were usually large-scale epics with sizable budgets and matching advertising campaigns, aimed for mass audiences and box-office success.
 While critics weren't always kind on Kadokawa's works, the films were consistently popular among the viewing public.
 By 1992, 7 out of top 20 all-time highest box-office grossing Japanese films were Kadokawa's productions.
 During his time at Kadokawa Shoten, Haruki was often hailed as the savior of Japan's struggling film industry.
 Kadokawa's efforts to branch into foreign markets were consistently less successful.
 His biggest failure came in 1992 when the 25 million US$ film Ruby Cairo starring Andie MacDowell failed to find a distributor in the United States.

 Kadokawa also worked as a screenwriter and a director.
-He made his directorial debut in 1982 with the film The Lost Hero.
+He made his directorial debut in 1982 with the film The Last Hero.
 His most notable work was the 1990 film Heaven and Earth, whose budget of over 5 billion yen was the largest ever for a Japanese film at the time.